http4s/http4s/docs/src/main/tut/index.md

 Getting started with http4s is easy.

-To add http4s to an existing project add these dependencies to your `build.sbt`:
+To add http4s to an existing project, add these dependencies to your `build.sbt`:
 ```scala

 val http4sVersion = "{{< version "http4s.doc" >}}"